pathmodel/pathmodel/README.rst

 You must have an environment where Clingo is installed.
 Clingo can be obtained `here <https://github.com/potassco/clingo>`__.
 Also Clingo must be installed in an environment with Python compatibilty (a good way to have it is with `conda <https://anaconda.org/potassco/clingo>`__).
+Python environment for Clingo must be Python 3, if it is Python 2 the script will crash.

 For the wrapping script, `Python3 <https://www.python.org/>`__ and `clyngor package <https://github.com/Aluriak/clyngor>`__ are needed.